jimhigson/oboe.js-website/content/why.md

 -------------------------------

-It is a architecture for web clients to retrieve their data through an aggreating middle tier.
+It is a architecture for web clients to retrieve their data through an aggregating middle tier.
 The aggregator connects to several back-end services and combines their data into a single response.